colombod/dotnet-docker/README.interactive-jupyter.md

 # About This Image

-This image contains the ASP.NET Core and .NET Core runtimes and libraries and is optimized for running ASP.NET Core apps in production.
+This image contains the .NET interactive tool, jupyter and jupyter lab frontend.

 Watch [dotnet/announcements](https://github.com/dotnet/announcements/labels/Docker) for Docker-related .NET announcements.